Deb Babcock: Long-lasting blooms

-For more information about plants and bloom times, stop by Yampa River Botanic Park and talk with the volunteers or staff there.
-Or stop by the Trillium House at the park, where a gardening lending library is available to the public.
-You also can get gardening questions answered by stopping by the booth staffed by master gardeners each Saturday during the Mainstreet Farmers Market in downtown Steamboat Springs.
+For more information about plants and bloom times, stop into the Yampa River Botanic Park and talk with the volunteers or staff there.
+Or stop into the Trillium House at the park where a gardening lending library is available to the public from 10 a.m. to noon Wednesdays through Sundays.

-Ever noticed that if you don’t watch it, some of the perennials in your garden bloom and die before you really get a chance to enjoy them?
+Steamboat Springs — Ever noticed that if you don't watch it, some of the perennials in your garden bloom and die before you get a chance to enjoy them?

 One of the best sources of information on plants in the Yampa Valley can be found at our own Yampa River Botanic Park.
 The staff and volunteers have been planting native perennials and some hybrids and watching their performance for more than 10 years now.
 They are a wealth of information on bloom times and the best place to set certain plants in your garden.

-If you like white flowers, the common snowdrop windflower (anemone sylvestris) is a good choice.
-In my garden, it is one of the first to bloom following the daffodils and tulips and stays in bloom until mid-July.
-The creeping baby’s breath (Gypsophila repens) is another Zone 3 white flowering plant with long-lasting blooms that start in early June and last through July.
-One of my favorites because of its deep green foliage and fresh-looking blooms is the Shasta daisy (Leucanthemum x superbum), which usually starts blooming in late July and will continue to do so until a good frost.
+If you like white flowers, the common snowdrop windflower (Anemone sylvestris) is a good choice.
+In my garden, it is one of the first to bloom after the daffodils and tulips and stays in bloom until mid-July.
+The creeping baby's breath (Gypsophila repens) is another Zone 3 white flowering plant with long-lasting blooms that start in early June and last through July.
+And one of my favorites is the Shasta daisy (Leucanthemum x superbum), which started blooming in late July and will continue to do so until a good frost here.

-Some of the prettiest yellow bloomers that last from early summer through late summer are the Ozark sundrops and the evening primrose, both of the Oenothera family.
-They feature crepe-textured, large, lemon-yellow flowers and a glossy deep green foliage.
+Some of the prettiest yellow bloomers that lasts from early summer through late summer are the Ozark sundrops and the evening primrose, both from the Oenothera family.
+They feature crepe-textured large lemon-yellow flowers and a glossy deep green foliage.
 Once established, they are very drought tolerant and great in a rock garden as the plant will cascade beautifully over the stones as it grows.

-Another pretty lemon-yellow flowering plant that lasts a long time is moonshine yarrow (Achillea).
-It’s a great accent plant that features pretty, fern-like leaves as it comes up in the spring and then a tall umbrella-type flower as it blooms in midsummer through fall.
+Another pretty lemon yellow flowering plant that lasts a long time is moonshine yarrow.
+It's a great accent plant that features pretty, fern-like leaves as it comes up in the spring and then a tall umbrella-type flower as it blooms in mid-summer through fall.

-For long-lasting blue flowers, consider Veronica speedwell, a short groundcover featuring spiky blue flowers on a sturdy stem.
-One of my favorites, though it has a tendency to spread far and wide, is the mountain-bluet or bachelor’s button (Centaurea montana) with its big shaggy blue flower and bushy grey-green foliage.
+For long-lasting blue flowers, consider Veronica Speedwell, a short groundcover featuring spiky blue flowers on a sturdy stem.
+One of my favorites, though it has a tendency to spread far and wide, is the Mountain-bluet or bachelor's button with its big shaggy blue flower and bushy gray-green foliage.
 Salvia is another of my blue favorites that once it finishes its first bloom will rebloom late in the season if you cut down the spent plants.
-Catmint (Nepeta) is another great long-lasting bloomer.
+Catmint is another great long-lasting bloomer.